jwuensche/enkei/README.md

 # enkei

-A modern wallpaper tool with support for Gnome dynamic wallpapers.
+A wayland wallpaper tool with support for Gnome dynamic wallpapers.
 The main motivation behind `enkei` the option to display dynamic wallpapers compatible with the Gnome wallpaper specification.
 This wallpaper tool uses [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell) to render backgrounds on all monitors.
 It has been tested in sway but should be compatible in general